Edictum

 def __bool__(self) -> bool:

-return True # Errors trigger the contract (fail-closed)
+return True # Errors trigger the rule (fail-closed)

-Both paths produce audit events with policy_error: true, making broken contracts visible in monitoring even when the system falls back to a safe default.
+Both paths produce audit events with policy_error: true, making broken rulesets visible in monitoring even when the system falls back to a safe default.

 Scenario Table